This avocado egg salad uses half the egg yolks and adds lots of healthy fats from avocado. An easy healthy, high protein lunch!

 Avocado Egg Salad

 The avocado makes this egg salad extra creamy without using a lot of mayo.
 It’s a delicious protein-packed lunch that’s low in carbs and calories.
 Serve it on toast, in a wrap or lettuce wrap.
-More quick and easy egg salads I love to make are this Classic Egg Salad and Chickpea Egg Salad.
+More quick and easy egg salads I love to make are this classic Egg Salad and this high fiber Chickpea Egg Salad.

 Need tips on making perfect hard boiled eggs?